gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 * **batch_size:** number of training samples/images that get propagated through the network in a single pass.
 When I used batch size of 64, 50, 40 and 32 I was getting "**ResourceExhaustedError : OOM when allocating tensor with shape..**" error.
 I was able to resolve it after reducing the batch size down to **20**.
 Below screen shot showing the utilization details of the GPU using this batch size:
 <p align="center"> <img src="./docs/misc/nvidia-smi.png"> </p>

 * **workers:** maximum number of processes to spin up.
 I used 8 workers to fully utilize the power of my Intel i7 processor cores.
-Below are the actual utilization graphs during training:
+Below are the actual utilization graphs when no work is done and when training:

 <p align="center"> <img src="./docs/misc/cpu_0_workers.png"> </p>
 <p align="center"> <img src="./docs/misc/cpu_8_workers.png"> </p>

 * **num_epochs:** number of times the entire training dataset gets propagated through the network.
+I trided multiple numbers ranging from 20 to 4 and found that in most of cases 10 epochs are good enough to get lowest possible loss values.

 * **steps_per_epoch:** number of batches of training images that go through the network in 1 epoch.
 We have provided you with a default value.
 One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.